 On a scale of 1 to 5 (Very Poor, Poor, Acceptable, Good, Very Good), teachers were asked to rank their perceived level of proficiency in digital literacy.
 Table 14 presents the findings.
-The data shows that the highest mean (3.75) is 'I can communicate with others by sharing knowledge digitally.'
-The second highest
+The data show that the highest mean (3.75) is for 'I can communicate with others by sharing knowledge digitally.'
+The second highest mean (3.71) is for 'I can